 Even more, the hotel advertised in many places that the fruits, vegetables and honey were all organic, while the Angus beef was locally grown and fed in a very healthy way.
 So that was indeed an unexpected bonus!

 They were not all smiles and good mood as you’d like all people to be when you’re on vacation, but us people living in the Eastern side of Europe tend to smile a lot less than others… so we knew they weren’t actually grumpy.
 They were polite and nice, though – no problems here.

 Also read: If you’re a fan of comparisons, why not check out my Budapest vs Bucharest article?

-I also didn’t know, before getting there, that Albena was nothing but a very small resort.
+I didn’t know, before getting there, that Albena was nothing but a very small resort.
 I thought it was a place where we could find local people, houses and apartments – similar to Romania’s Eforie Nord.
 Instead, it’s more like Venus or other resorts in Romania.
 And very small too.

 However, it’s extremely nice!
 The beaches are spectacular.
 For some reason, unlike the ones in Romania, they are never packed.
 Our hotel was full and there were many hotels in the resort… but the beaches somehow managed to be airy and extremely nice.
 It’s always good if you can go take a bath in the sea without rubbing elbows with other tourists…